bridge-core/bridge-core.github.io/content/docs/editor-docs/getting-started/index.md

 ## Editing files

+Files can be editied by opening them in the Pack Explorer sidebar.
+Additionally, you can drag a file onto bridge. which will then give you the option to edit the file or add it to your project.

 ### JSON

 When you open a JSON file with bridge., it will open in either a code view editor or a tree view editor.
+Both include colorful syntax highlighting, auto-completions, "Go To Definition" and more!

 #### Code Editor